 Overfished rockfish species off the U.S. west coast have experienced large reductions in harvest during rebuilding.
 One example is yelloweye rockfish (Sebastes ruberrimus), which was declared overfished in 2002 (Methot and Piner, 2002).
 Similar to other rockfish species off the U.S. west coast, catches of yelloweye rockfish were large and unsustainable during the 1980s and early 1990s.
 Catches of yelloweye rockfish were reduced dramatically relative to historical catches following the overfished declaration, where the allowable catch during the first year of rebuilding was reduced to approximately 10% of the catch four years earlier (Stewart et al., 2009).

-Many species of rockfish are not sampled well by the main fishery-independent survey off the U.S. west coast, either due to the inability of the fishery-independent survey to sample rocky habitat using trawl gear or other restrictions on sampling locations (e.g. rockfish conservation areas or near-shore habitat).
-Yelloweye rockfish fall into the category of rockfish that are poorly sampled by the survey, resulting in the majority of historical information (e.g. index of abundance, length, and age data) available for assessment, albeit somewhat limited, coming primarily from recreational and commercial fishery samples.
-During rebuilding, retention has been prohibited in the recreational fishery, and the limited allowed catch has led to an avoidance behavior by the commercial fishery (Stewart et al., 2009).
-The most recent assessment cited limited fishery data during rebuilding as a challenge to ‘produce conclusive information about the stock for the foreseeable future’ (Stewart et al., 2009).
+Many species of rockfish, such as Yelloweye rockfish, are not reliably ?sampled by the main fishery-independent survey off the U.S. west coast, either due to the inability of the fishery-independent survey to sample rocky habitat using trawl gear or other restrictions on sampling locations (e.g. rockfish conservation areas or near-shore habitat).
+Because these species are not well sampled, the majority of historical information (e.g. index of abundance, length, and age data) available for assessment derives primarily from recreational and commercial fishery samples.
+Yet, because of retention restrictions triggered by the rebuilding plan, recreational and commercial fishery behavior is profoundly altered… (Stewart et al., 2009).
+The most recent Yelloweye rockfish assessment cited limited fishery data during rebuilding as a challenge to ‘produce conclusive information about the stock for the foreseeable future’ (Stewart et al., 2009).
 The limited survey data, along with the reduction of fishery data during rebuilding, presents a challenge for assessment and management.

 There have been numerous simulation studies evaluating the impact of data quality and quantity on the performance of stock assessment methods (e.g. Hilborn, 1979; Chen et al., 2003; Yin and Sampson, 2004; Magnusson and Hilborn, 2007; Wetzel and Punt, 2011; Lee et al., 2012).
 Studies often focus on the ability to estimate either management quantities or biological parameters.
 However, to date, these studies have not addressed the long-term impact of reduced data on the ability to monitor a stock during rebuilding.
 This paper simulates an overfished long-lived rockfish stock, such as those that are common to the U.S. west coast, where harvest and the collection of fishery data are restricted during rebuilding.
 The simulation study addresses three main questions; 1) does limited data result in increased uncertainty impacting the ability to detect when an overfished stock has recovered to the management target stock size (i.e. it is rebuilt), 2) are limited data from the fishery able to detect a shift in fishery selectivity resulting from changing fishing behavior during rebuilding, and 3) how are model estimates of stock size and biological parameters affected during periods of limited data?